 The WNBA is committed to a long-term environmental plan through the implementation of sustainable business practices and procedures that decrease the league's carbon footprint and contribute to a clean, healthy environment.
-The WNBA Green Game will take place during the June 25 game between the Phoenix Mercury and San Antonio Silver Stars
+The WNBA Greening Initiative is an innovative program designed to reduce the environmental impact of the league's operations and events.